Please feel free to comment on my review.

 Sarah Sutton is tremendous as Nyssa in this audio story.
 Nyssa excels and I’m really impressed with how Marc Platt handles writing for her in this story.
 Sarah’s very lovely as Nyssa, as she gets to spend time with the Hartley family.
 She also gets to know and becomes friends with Yvonne and Frank.

 Nyssa discovers that the Hartley family are victims of the cyber-conversion process on Mondas.
 Horrified, Nyssa decides to stay and help.
 I liked the scenes where Nyssa stands up to the Doctor, as she argues her case and she reminds him of Adric’s death because of the Cybermen in ‘Earthshock’.

 Peter Davison delivers an excellent performance as the Doctor in this audio adventure.
 The Doctor learns of the horrible truth when he and Nyssa are on Mondas.
 He’s determined to leave, despite warning the people with the church bell.
 Persuaded by Nyssa’s arguments, he soon decides to stay.

-It isn’t long before the Doctor gets chosen as the new template for cyber-conversion process.
-I’m pleased with Peter’s characterisation of the Doctor in this.
+It isn’t long before the Doctor gets chosen as the new template for the cyber-conversion process.
+I’m pleased with Peter’s characterisation of the Doctor in this story.
 He ranges with an array of emotions when defying Doctorman Allan on her ethics and morals in regard to the cyber-conversion process.

 Sally Knyvette (of ‘Blake’s 7’ fame) guest stars as Doctorman Allan in this.
 Doctorman Allan is partly responsible for the creation of the Cybermen on Mondas.
 She’s no Cyber Davros, as she’s a reckless alcoholic who is determined to perfect the cyber-conversion process so that her people can survive.